 Drive-In classics… back in the day, the Drive-In was a great place to go for a night of fun.
-We’re doing it here every Monday night with a classic movie from back in the day
+When we get a chance, we recreate that experience here on The Beat Chicago with a classic from back in the day.

-We went on a date, we went with friends (many of them in our trunk) and listened to the movie on a transmitted FM signal in our car or that horrible little speaker hanging out our window.
+Whether it was a date or with friends, (many of them in our trunk) we’d go to the drive-in, head to the lobby, come back to the car and listen to the movie on a transmitted FM signal in our car or that horrible little speaker hanging out our window.

-We do our best to re-create all the parts of that experience each week with our Drive-In Movie Classics.
+We do our best to re-create all the parts of that experience with our Drive-In Movie Classics.

 ABOUT THE MOVIE